 MassDEP Disposal Ban on Textiles

-Effective November 1, 2022, the Massachusetts Department of Environmental Protection (MassDEP) is adding textiles to list of materials that are banned from disposal.
+Effective November 1, 2022, the Massachusetts Department of Environmental Protection (MassDEP) is adding textiles to the list of materials that are banned from disposal.
 This applies to any clothing, footwear, bedding, towels, curtains, fabric, and similar products, except for textiles that are contaminated with mold, bodily fluids, insects, oil, or hazardous substances.
 See the MassDEP Final Waste Ban Amendments for additional details.

 There is a growing infrastructure for textile recovery in Massachusetts and RecyclingWorks provides free technical assistance to help businesses and institutions establish textile recovery programs before the disposal ban goes into effect.
 Contact us to learn more: 888-254-5525 or email@example.com.